 Use the Same Basic Definitions

 An organization that speaks the same language has good communication and consistent expectations, both of which feed strong performance.
 Language involved with ‘marketing’ and ‘selling’ should start with which is which.
 Here are definitions that fit no matter the department, or how simple or complex the products and services:

 - Marketing is the stuff we do proactively to gain prospects’ attention, and regain customers’ attention.
-Marketing tools include advertising, email, mail, calling, social media (to name just a handful).
+Marketing tools include advertising, email, mail, calling, and social media (to name just a handful).
 Marketing also includes responding to inquiries from prospects and customers.
 This includes responding when someone calls us, emails us, or walks in and asks for information.

 - Selling begins once the prospect or customer has agreed to discuss the fit between what they want and what we have to offer.
 Selling does not begin unless and until we have that agreement.
 This is true even when someone has approached us with questions and apparent interest.

 Why Agreement is the Best Line